jeslinyeoh/Frogger_Refactored/README.md

 ### 2. **Splitting Classes According to Responsibility**

-Classes are split into smaller classes to enhance encapsulation and obey the single reponsibility principle.
+Classes are split into smaller classes to enhance encapsulation and obey the single responsibility principle.

 - _Animal.java_ was renamed and split into:
   - **_Frogger.java_** reflects player's actions.
   - **_MovementController.java_** handles player's input and moves Frogger accordingly.
   - **_DeathController.java_** checks death conditions and handles it.

-Both _MovementController.java_ and _DeathController.java_ changes Frogger's properties by using getter and setter methods.

 - _Main.java_ was split into: